MPMcIntyre/MPMcIntyre/README.md

  ).
 In March 2021 during the covid-lockdown in South Africa, I decided to take a Udemy course on Web Development, or as it was labeled "The complete 2021 web developer bootcamp".
 Looking back, it was not all that complete, but it sure was sufficient!
   </p>

-  <p>The course made me realise that I actually really loved coding, and that I was an idiot for not realising this sooner.
-I should have realised this when I coded my first calculator on Visual Basic when I was 14 with the guide from a handbook on visual basic stolen from my father (sorry dad!).</p>
+  <p>The course made me realize that I actually really loved coding and that I was an idiot for not realizing this sooner.
+I should have noticed this when I coded my first calculator on Visual Basic when I was 14 with the guide from a handbook on visual basic stolen from my father (sorry dad!).</p>

-  <p>In all seriousness, I realised that I might have been happier studieng Computer/Electronical engineering in my final year of my Mechanical engineering degree.
-Not knowing how to get into IT and Computer/Electronical engineering, I decided to do my masters degree at the NWUs school for Electrical, Electronical and Computer engineering.
-Allowed to choose the direction of my masters, I aimed it towards robotics and industry 4.0.
-I ended up creating a 3D peristaltic pump for mechancial actuation of 3D printed robotic arms, accompanied with a mathematical model on the pulsatile flow rate and pressure response of the pump.
+  <p>In all seriousness, I realized that I might have been happier studying Computer/Electronical engineering in the final year of my Mechanical engineering degree.
+Not knowing how to get into IT and Computer/Electronical engineering, I decided to do my master's degree at the NWUs school for Electrical, Electronic, and Computer engineering.
+Allowed to choose the direction of my master's, I aimed it towards robotics and industry 4.0.
+I ended up creating a 3D peristaltic pump for the mechanical actuation of 3D printed robotic arms, accompanied by a mathematical model on the pulsatile flow rate and pressure response of the pump.
 I even ended up publishing an
     <a href="https://www.sciencedirect.com/science/article/abs/pii/S0924424721001710" target="_blank" rel="noreferrer">
       article
     </a>
-    on the modelling of the pump, pretty crazy considering I had no idea what I was doing.</p>
+    on the modeling of the pump, pretty crazy considering I had no idea what I was doing.</p>

-  <p>Knowing what I like now, I wish to persue the advancement of industry 4.0, smart manufacturing, and IT, and hopefully combine it with Mechanical engineering to keep that part of my life relavent. </p>
+  <p>Knowing what I like now, I wish to pursue the advancement of industry 4.0, smart manufacturing, and IT and hopefully combine it with Mechanical engineering to keep that part of my life relevent. </p>
 </div>